-424 4.6.2 Sub-typing
+5.5.2 Sub-typing

 - The OCCI Core Model MAY be extended through sub-typing.
-Two OCCI Core Model types MAY be sub-typed, those are Resource and Link. - In order to define a sub-type of Resource or Link a provider-specific Kind instance MUST be defined and assigned to the sub-type.
-This Kind instance MUST be directly related to the Kind instance of the type extended.
+Two OCCI Core Model types MAY be sub-typed, those are Resource and Link. - In order to define a new sub-type of Resource or Link, a provider-specific Kind instance MUST be defined and assigned to the new sub-type.
+This provider-specific Kind instance MUST have its Kind.related model attribute equal to the Kind instance of the type extended.
+See figure 3 for an example of Kind relationships.

-430 4.6.3 Mix-ins
+439 5.5.3 Mix-ins

 - The OCCI Core Model MAY be extended using a "mix-in" like concept by defining provider-specific Mixin instances.
-A Mixin instance can be associated with any resource instance although a provider MAY apply restrictions. - In order to support user-defined tags7 an OCCI implementation must allow custom Mixin instances to be created and destroyed by request of a client.
+A Mixin instance can be associated with any entity instance although a provider MAY apply restrictions. - In order to support user-defined tags an OCCI implementation must allow custom Mixin instances to be created and destroyed by request of a client.
 There is no limitation in the OCCI Core Model from doing so but it is RECOMMENDED to assign a separate Category scheme for each user's Mixin instances (e.g. per-user schemes).

-5 Security Considerations
+6 Security Considerations